jxl9754/SOLUTION_STEVE_LIN/Challenging-2.README.md

-Challenge #2 - Programming
+Challenging #2 - Programming

-To run the second question
+To run the second challenging command
-1. python3 find-pair.py prices.txt 1200
+> python3 find-pair.py prices.txt 1200

 What is the big O notation for your program?